ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

     atomically set it
   * `(4)` we return a new value set by the `Atom` if the atomicity of the whole operation can be guaranteed by what we see
-  * `(5)` if atomicity can't be guaranteed, we're running in an tight loop that will retry the operation until it succeeds.
+  * `(5)` if atomicity can't be guaranteed, we're running in a tight the loop that will retry the operation until it succeeds.

 We're using a generic `java.util.concurrent.AtomicReference` here, which, by providing us with a `compareAndSet` operation, guarantees that the